-AutoStakkert!2 stacking software
+AutoStakkert!2 - Lucky Imaging stacking software

-“I can’t see me ever using anything else to align image sequences from now on” – Damian Peach
+To quote a famous planetary astrophotographer: “I can’t see me ever using anything else to align image sequences from now on” – Damian Peach

 See AutoStakkert.com for details.